 In the forests of the Pacific Northwest, a father devoted to raising his six kids with a rigorous physical and intellectual education is forced to leave his paradise and enter the world, challenging his idea of what it means to be a parent.

-Ben and Leslie Cash have long lived largely off the grid with their offspring - Bodevan, Kielyr, Vespyr, Rellian, Zaja and Nai - in a cabin in the mountains of Washington state.
-The parents have passed their ideals to their children, namely socialism (in its various forms) and survivalism.
-With the former, Ben considers most of western society as being fascist, especially corporate America.
-With the latter, he figures that no one will or should be there for you, so you better learn how to take care of yourself in all its aspects.
-As such, the children have been subject to vigorous physical training, know how to deal with minor bumps, bruises, cuts, sprains and even fractures, and know how to hunt, forage and grow their own food.
+Ben and Leslie Cash live largely off the grid with their offspring -- Bodevan, Kielyr, Vespyr, Rellian, Zaja and Nai -- in a cabin in the mountains of Washington state.
+The parents have passed their socialist and survivalist ideals to their children.
+Ben considers most of Western society to be fascist, especially corporate America.
+He also believes that no one will or should be there for you, so you'd better learn how to take care of yourself.
+As such, the children have been subject to vigorous physical training; know how to deal with minor bumps, bruises, cuts, sprains, and even fractures; and know how to hunt, forage, and grow their own food.
 The children are also non-registered home schooled, meaning that they have no official academic records.
-Ben and Leslie have tried to make the children critical thinkers, however within the context of their ideals.
+Ben and Leslie have tried to make the children critical thinkers, however, within the context of their ideals.
 Beyond these issues, Ben and Leslie made the decision to live this lifestyle for Leslie's health.
 Formerly an attorney, Leslie was...Written by

 125 of 180 people found this review helpful.

 Was this review helpful to you?